 The way you breathe can literally change your emotional and mental state.

 If you breathe fast and shallow, your brain’s arousal center becomes hyperactivated.
 This can lead to increased alertness, wakefulness, excitement, or anxiousness.

-If you breathe slow, deep, and long, you’ll become more calm because the arousal part of your brain isn’t being activated.
-(23)
+If you breathe slow, deep, and long, you’ll become calmer because the arousal part of your brain isn’t being activated.
+(20)

 THE REVERSE: HOW EMOTIONS IMPACT BREATHING:

 Heightened emotional states influence the body’s breathing mechanism.

 Feeling angry, anxious, excited, tense, or scared translates to short and shallow breathing.

 Feeling relaxed, serene, or content translates to longer, slower, deeper breaths.

 Our breath automatically responds to our emotional shifts.
 That is until we consciously control it.